Congratulations on becoming one of the newest members of the Shenandoah University community!

-We know families of admitted students can easily become overwhelmed by the complexities of the enrollment process.
+We know families of admitted first year students can easily become overwhelmed by the complexities of the enrollment process.
 Please use these Steps to SU to make the transition easier.

 This page is here to help you!
 Follow these steps to complete your Shenandoah enrollment for the fall!